Development and application of a hybrid MHD-kinetic model in JOREK: Benchmarks

 For simple non-linear behaviour, the 400 keV simulation has been continued into the non-linear phase.
 Using the results from figure \ref{fig:itpa_phase_space}, resonant particles are selected, and their density before and after saturation is shown in figure \ref{fig:density_flatten}.
 Density flattening of the resonant particle density is observed in the vicinity of the mode location, as expected.

 Although the pressure coupling scheme does not conserve energy exactly, figure \ref{fig:energy_conservation} showns that energy is conserved rather well until the saturation phase.
 This simulation was performed with fixed equilibrium ($n=0$), and non-zero resistivity and viscosity.
-Therefore, the energy associated with the dissipation of the mode is not conserved, leading to the difference between EP energy and bulk energy at the later, saturation stage.
+Therefore, the energy associated with the dissipation of the mode is not conserved, leading to a difference between EP energy and bulk energy at the later, saturation stage, as shown in figure \ref{fig:energy_conservation}.